 Note that you do not start with a new SDS.
-In the screenshot above you will see no +Add button against SDSs.
-This is because everything begins with the substance and the SDS is created automatically on the first save and updated automatically (preserving any manual changes) on every subsequent save of the substance or mixture.
+This is because everything begins with the substance.
+The SDS is created automatically on the first save and updated automatically (preserving any manual changes) on every subsequent save of the substance or mixture.

 For a new substance, click +Add and start entering the intrinsic properties on the Substance screen.
-This should be a gradual process and you can check the SDS (click the [View on site] button) taking shape every time you [Save].
-Generally, immutable properties are entered on the Substance screen and GHS hazards, precautions etc are displayed for confirmation on the SDS screen.
+This should be a gradual process as you check the SDS (click the [View on site] button) taking shape every time you [Save].

 The page title is "None" because you have not yet named the substance.
 It is shown here in full to give you an idea of the expandable section headings.
-Also note below that there are sections for Solid, liquid, Gas and Aerosol because you have not yet specified which it is.
+Also note below that there are sections for Solid, Liquid, Gas and Aerosol - because you have not yet specified which it is.
 Physical form will be one of the first things you save.

-Although there are sections here for you to write as much as you need it is best SharedSDS practice to decide after all the automatic hazards and precautions have been included exactly how much additional description is necessary.
+Although there are sections here for you to write as much as you need, best SharedSDS practice is to decide after all the automatic hazards and precautions have been included exactly how much additional description is necessary.